-The Solomon Amendment explicitly states that military recruiters must be given equal access that is provided to other recruiters.
+The Solomon Amendment explicitly states that military recruiters must be given equal access to that provided other recruiters.
 UNE is therefore obligated to release data included in the list of "student recruiting information," upon request.

 Directory information is defined as: